Vinnie Favorito: Career

 Favorito started his comedy career in Boston, Massachusetts in 1986 alongside comedians Joe Rogan, Nick Di Paolo, Jackie Flynn, Louis C.K., and David Cross.
 Favorito stayed in Boston for ten years, playing shows at every major comedy club in the city such as Nick's Comedy Stop, Comedy Connection, Stitches, and Play it Again Sam's, frequently with touring comics such as Drew Carey and Ray Romano.
 By 1990, Favorito was voted one of the Top Ten comics in Boston by the Boston Herald.

-"The best comics came out of Boston.
-Most of us have gone through shit but we are survivors and our talent keeps us going.
-We truly did have great times.
-Pranks, long fun drives going from gig to gig.
-So much fun." -Vinnie Favorito on the Boston comedy scene, 2016.

 After a decade in Boston, Favorito moved to Los Angeles, California for five years where he was a frequent performer at clubs like The Comedy Store and The Improv.
 In 1998, he won the San Francisco International Comedy Competition and performed at the Montreal Comedy Festival which earned Favorito notoriety in the industry.
 Afterward, Favorito went on tour, performing in major comedy clubs all over the country.
 He was soon offered two television deals by CBS which he turned down.
 He subsequently shot a pilot for Fox Family called "Favor and Family."
 When the pilot was not picked up, he was offered his own show in Las Vegas.

 As a comedian, Favorito has specialized in celebrity roasts, drawing comparisons to the great roastmasters of The Dean Martin Celebrity Roasts.
 Favorito has roasted celebrities such as Tom Arnold, Magic Johnson, Pat O'Brien, Stan Winston, Jerry Springer, Larry Flynt, and Larry King.
 Favorito brings the comedy atmosphere of a celebrity roast to his stage shows where each member of the audience becomes the subject of their own celebrity roast.